Concordium/concordium.github.io/source/mainnet/smart-contracts/tutorials/setup-env.rst

 First, you need to install ``rustup`` which installs Rust and Cargo to your computer.
 Go to `Rustup <https://rustup.rs/>`_ to install ``rustup`` for your platform.

-Due to a known error in Rust, you must install the compiler version 1.69 or earlier.
+Due to a change in the behavior of the rust compiler, you must install the compiler version 1.69 or earlier.
 To do that, run:

 .. code-block:: console